hbroek/reken/documentation/developer-guide/chapter-4.md

 **Syntax:**
 **`data-calc`**

 The `data-calc` attribute is used to mark a script to have its contents to executed when there is a model update.
-It's helpful for recalculating formulas or making transformations to data loaded by a REST service.
+It helps recalculate formulas or transform data loaded by a REST service.

 **Example:**
 ```javascript